Prunus campanulata (Taiwan cherry)

 Biology and EcologyTop of page

-P. campanulata is diploid with 2n= 16 and karyotype A1 (Wang et al., 2018).
-AFLP analysis has shown that populations of P. campanulata in Japan, China and Taiwan are genetically different (Kanazawa et al., 2016).
+P. campanulata is diploid with 2n= 16 and karyotype A1 (Wang et al., 2018), but AFLP analysis has shown that populations of P. campanulata in Japan, China and Taiwan are genetically different (Kanazawa et al., 2016).

 Many flowering cherry cultivars have been shown to have originated from P. campanulata (Kanazawa et al., 2016).
 AFLP analysis has shown that Prunus × kanzakura cv.
 Atami-zakura is the F1 hybrid of P. jamasakura [Prunus serrulata f. spontanea] and P. campanulata.
 It has also shown that Prunus × kanzakura cv.
 Kawazu-zakura is the F1 hybrid of P. lannesiana var. speciosa [Prunus speciosa] and P. campanulata (Ogawa et al., 2012).
 Chloroplast DNA analysis suggests that natural crossing between hybrids of P. speciosa and P. campanulata often occur in Izu, Japan.
 It is hypothesized that these hybrid varieties developed near a human settlement where the two species were planted as a genetic resource for breeding desirable traits, such as the dark red petals of P. campanulata (Ohta et al., 2011).